Isolated Chapel card art

 Does casting Isolated Chapel correlate with winning?

-Is Isolated Chapel banned or restricted in any major format?
+Is Isolated Chapel legal in Commander?